 An important resource in facing many societal challenges, not least social ones, is the increasing group of businesses and entrepreneurs active in the field called ‘social enterprises’.
 These social entrepreneurs in business and organisations, social start-ups, innovative social enterprises and work-integrated social enterprises and more, both in the private and idea-driven sector, offer new solutions and have a strong driving force to contribute to the improvement of society.
 (Regeringen, 2018, 4, author’s translation)

 Social enterprises are portrayed as an important resource for tackling societal challenges.
 Social entrepreneurs, in both the private sector and the so-called ‘idea-driven’ sector, are described as offering new solutions and as possessing a strong desire to make society better.
-In fact, they are presented as the solution: “It is social entrepreneurs … who offer new solutions”.
+In fact, they are presented as the solution: ‘It is social entrepreneurs … who offer new solutions’.
 Within these solutions, gender equality holds a special place, according to Vinnova, the government innovation agency.
 What does this shift from government towards social entrepreneurship mean, and what role does gender equality play?

 How social innovation, social enterprises and social change are understood within a particular context is shaped by contemporary discourse.
 Equally, how actors, such as governments, social innovators and social enterprises, act in a certain time and place arguably shapes the discourses of social change.
 Governments in particular may be argued to do so as they speak from a position of authority, possess influential channels of communication and, of course, can implement policies at their own discretion.
 The dominant understanding of social innovation and social enterprises thus constructs the possibilities and limits of social change.
 How are these understandings produced?
 And how is gender equality intertwined in these constructions?
-In order to analyse government discourse on social innovation, governmental articulations at different levels have been collected; namely, the government strategy for social enterprises, the government agency Vinnova’s writings on social innovation, and descriptions of those projects that received government funding connected to the Strategy (see Appendix 1).
+In order to analyse government discourse on social innovation, governmental articulations at different levels have been collected; namely, the government strategy for social enterprises, Vinnova’s writings on social innovation and descriptions of those projects that received government funding connected to the Strategy (see Appendix 1).
 This constitutes a body of material that can capture articulations of the government discourse of social innovation and gender equality at different levels and in different contexts.

 Consequently, the aim of this paper is to analyse the Swedish government’s discourse of social innovation, and how gender equality is intertwined with and articulated within this discourse, in order to discuss its potential for political change.
 How is social change articulated?
 How is gender equality constructed and produced in the context of social innovation?
 What roads to social change become (im)possible as a result of this discourse of social innovation?
 In order to situate the study, the next section will discuss critical research on social enterprises, social innovation and gender equality.
 The paper will then present the empirical material examined in the study before moving on to the analytical framework and ultimately the analysis.